SCCapstone/BitCrunch/README.md

 # Testing

-In 492 you will write automated tests.
-When you do you will need to add a section that explains how to run them.

-The unit tests are in `/test/unit`.

-The behavioral tests are in `/test/automation/`.
-(Cypress)
+All tests are located under in /testing.
+They are seperated by Behaviorial tests (/automation), and Unit tests (/unit).

 ## Testing Technology
-Go compiler has built-in test functionality
+Go compiler has built-in test functionality.
+In addition, we will be using (url link to go-rod) to facillitate behaviorial testing.

 ## Running Tests
+To run tests, first navigate to the correct directory for the desired testing type.
+These are either /testing/automation, or /testing/unit.
+While in these directories, you may run the following commands to test.

-go test <- to run all tests
+go test <- to run all tests in current directory

-go test -v -run test_name <- to run individual test
+go test -v -run test_name <- to run individual test within a test file

-go test file_name.go <- to run tests in a specific file
+go test file_name.go <- to run all tests in a specific file

+## Additional Testing Notes
+While running behaviorial testing, if a browser is not detected on your machine, the code will automatically download one for testing.

+If on a Windows machine, the code will generate a temp file that is marked as suspiscous, and will be labeled as a Trojan, and subsequently quarentined. **DO NOT PANIC!** This file is used to control the testing browser in many different ways, and is crucial to get the tests to function correctly.
+You can safely release the file from quarentine, which will allow the behaviorial tests to correctly function.
+If on another machine, such as a Linux or Mac, the file will not raise any issues..
+Please see (url to go-rod's issues page w the right issue) for more information.

 # Authors
 Ethan Speer: jespeer@email.sc.edu